Muddy-Branch-Alliance/muddy_branch_maps/README.md

 3. Build the `style.json` file [here](assets/Muddy_Branch_Greenway_Trail_Map/style.json) by running the Map GL Style Build `build` command.

 Should the data in these layers ever become out-of-date and you need a more recent version, here's how to download and replace these layers:
-1. Follow the [Getting Started](https://docs.protomaps.com/guide/getting-started) guide to install the CLI and find the latest daily planet file
+1. Follow the [Getting Started](https://docs.protomaps.com/guide/getting-started) guide to install the CLI (if you haven't already) and find the latest daily planet file
 2. Paste this at the command line, replacing <LATEST_PLANET_FILE> with the name of the latest daily planet file:
 ```
 pmtiles extract https://build.protomaps.com/<LATEST_PLANET_FILE>.pmtiles muddy_branch_area.pmtiles --minzoom=10 --maxzoom=16 --bbox=-77.574463,38.934310,-76.956482,39.254056